azorkai/Telegram-View-Bot/README.md

 # Telegram View Bot

+##Note:
+Data usage might be optimized, but I need some time.
+Proxy scraping will be added as well.

 ## Description
 This repository contains a Python-based Telegram view bot designed to automate the process of increasing view counts for Telegram posts.
 Using a rotating proxy system, asynchronous requests, and token fetching, this bot provides an efficient and scalable solution for increasing engagement metrics on Telegram.